Thomas Jolmès

 Thomas Jolmès (born 8 October 1995) is a French rugby union player.
-He currently plays as a lock for Bordeaux Bègles in the Top 14.
+He currently plays as a lock for Pau in the Top 14.

 Career

 After playing for Grenoble, La Rochelle and Toulon at the highest level, Thomas Jolmès signed for Bordeaux Bègles in 2021 and became an important player of the team.

 He was called by Fabien Galthié to the French national team for the first time in June 2022, for the summer tour of Japan.